-Decision 0290H – Unit Determination for Technical Skilled Crafts, Service & Professional Employees of the University of California (Lawrence Livermore National Laboratory)
+Decision 0290H – Unit Determination for Technical Skilled Crafts, Service and Professional Employees of the University of California (Lawrence Livermore National Laboratory)

 SF-RR-1002-H, et al.

 Perc Index: 14086

 In determining the status of casual employees and the appropriateness of excluding them from units, Board must consider statutory criteria in section 3579 of HEERA; p.
 4.